changkun/gomat/benchmarks/README.md

 As a caller, it is your responsbility to measure the performance of various APIs provided by this package on your platform and choose the best solution.

+`gomat` wraps the fastest version based on the following benchmark results, for instance:
+`Matrix.DotNaive` wraps `Matrix.DotNaiveJIK` and etc.

 ## Hardware & Software

 The following results are based on the following hardware and software: